-We are now in Leo’s season—a fire cycle.
+We are now at the end of Leo’s season—a fire cycle for a second full moon in Aquarius.
 Be sure to welcome Leo’s confident, playful, and courageous energy into your life and body!
 The Full Moon is in Leo’s opposite sign, Aquarius—its partner.
 Together they offer the potent collaboration of air and fire.
 Bring this Full Moon medicine into your Leo zones—the heart, solar plexus, spine, and circulatory system.

 The body area for Aquarius is the lower legs, which suggests paying attention to how everything below your knees is feeling.
 How are your shins?
 Your calf muscles?
 Your ankles and heels?
 How is the mobility and circulation where your lower legs connect to your feet?

 I think of waterfalls with Aquarius.
 This is the Water Bearer!
 Imagining a waterfall is a powerful way to dial in the Aquarius energy—that go-with-the-flow necessity that comes from being poured out and having to work with whatever comes.
 Which leads to the shape I’m suggesting for this Full Moon.

 Stand in Mountain, feet pelvic-width apart, hands on your hips.
 Step your left foot one big step forward, with your toes continuing to face forward.

 Step (or wiggle) your back right foot about one foot further back, keeping it in line with the right side of your pelvis.
 Make sure your feet remain approximately pelvic-width apart.
 Your feet are more or less 3-4 feet apart and your balance feels stable.
 (It may help with your balance to angle the back foot so that the toes point to the right instead of facing forward.)

 Sense both feet rooting and connecting to the ground beneath you.
 Aim to balance the force/weight/energy equally between both legs.
 Notice how your lower legs feel.